6:00am PT by Lesley Goldberg, Michael O'Connell, Rick Porter

 90210 | A meta-revival of the iconic 1990s teen soap is due for a six-episode run in the summer.
 Original stars Jason Priestley (Brandon), Jennie Garth (Kelly), Ian Ziering (Steve), Gabrielle Carteris (Andrea), Brian Austin Green (David) and Tori Spelling (Donna) will play heightened versions of themselves in what is being billed as an "event series."
 Will launch in the summer.

-Breakout hit The Masked Singer will be back for a second run in 2019-20, as will Hell's Kitchen (season 19).
-Season three of Beat Shazam, season 16 of So You Think You Can Dance, season 10 of Masterchef and a revival of Paradise Hotel are on tap for summer, along with newcomers First Responders Live, from uber-producer Dick Wolf, and game show Spin the Wheel from Justin Timberlake.
+Breakout hit The Masked Singer will be back for a second run in 2019-20, as will Gordon Ramsay-led shows Hell's Kitchen (season 19), MasterChef Junior (season eight) and 24 Hours to Hell and Back (season three).
+Season three of Beat Shazam, season 16 of So You Think You Can Dance, season 10 of MasterChef and a revival of Paradise Hotel are on tap for summer, along with newcomers First Responders Live, from uber-producer Dick Wolf, and game show Spin the Wheel from Justin Timberlake.
 Fox will also add competition show Ultimate Tag, featuring NFL-star brothers J.J., T.J. and Derek Watt, in 2019-20.
-The network hasn't made a call on Masterchef Junior, Rob Lowe-hosted game show Mental Samurai or Gordon Ramsay's 24 Hours to Hell and Back.
-Unscripted shows run on a different schedule than that of scripted series, so all renewals may not be decided until after the upfronts.
+The network hasn't made a call on Rob Lowe-hosted game show Mental Samurai.
+Unscripted shows run on a different schedule from that of scripted series, so all renewals may not be decided until after the upfronts.